ksundeen/mymooder/README.md

 #
+> **Note**
+>
-> [!NOTE]  I decided to use Docker for Desktop to Handle running anything with Docker, but unfortunately, building docker images failed with npmx and using expo tools, so I've moved away from docker and instead using expo for CI/CD builds.
+> I decided to use Docker for Desktop to Handle running anything with Docker, but unfortunately, building docker images failed with npmx and using expo tools, so I've moved away from docker and instead using expo for CI/CD builds.
 >
 >       # The repo still references helpful info to install and configure docker, but I gave up on in after a while.
 >       # just install-dockertools # (installs both docker engine and docker-compose)